curlconverter/curlconverter/README.md

 ## Contributing

+Make sure you're node 6 or greater.
+The test suite will fail on older versions of node.

 If you want to add new functionality, start with a test.

 - Create a file containing the curl command in `fixtures/curl_commands` with a descriptive filename like `post_with_headers.txt`